BlockchainCommons/zmigrate/docs/bestpractices.md

 * _Example:_ A user has lots of Zcash dust that can't be used effectively.
 Nonetheless, the keys controlling that dust should be converted over.
 The new wallet can decide if it wants to do anything with the issue.

-***[Export:] Sweep for Bugs in Asset Control if Possible.*** If your wallet did something out of spec with the larger Zcash community and it affects the control of assets, this is important to resolve before exporting your data, because future wallets will not know about the variance from the specification, and this could cause lost of funds.
+***[Export:] Sweep for Bugs in Asset Control if Possible.*** If your wallet did something out of spec with the larger Zcash community and it affects the control of assets, this is important to resolve before the export of your data, because future wallets will not know about the variance from the specification, and this could cause loss of funds.
 Spec variance is mostly likely to be a variance in how keys are derived from a seed or a master key, but there might be other issues.
 In these cases, move funds off of the out-of-spec keys or seeds (or whatever) before migrating the wallet file.

 * _Example:_ `zecwallet-cli 1.0` incorrectly derived HD wallet keys after the first key, affecting both `t` and `z` addresses.
 Funds on addresses after the first should be swept prior to the migration of a `zecwallet-cli 1.o` wallet as future wallets won't know about these incorrectly derived keys, and thus will not be able to access the funds without knowing specifically how to derive them.